Prof. Syed Nurul Hasan College

 The campus is situated on ten acres alongside National Highway 34, in the town of Farakka.
 The college's president is Md.
 Isfaque Hossain.

 Named for Professor Hasan

-This college is named after Professor Saiyid Nurul Hasan, a former Governor of West Bengal (1986–89; 1990–93) and a Union Minister of State (Independent Charges) of Education, Social Welfare and Culture, Government of India (1972–77).
+This college is named after Professor Saiyid Nurul Hasan, former Governor of West Bengal (1986–89; 1990–93) and a Union Minister of State (Independent Charges) of Education, Social Welfare and Culture, Government of India (1972–77).
 “Saiyid" is an honorific prefix that can be spelled in various ways including "Syed."
 Hassan died in 1993, the year before this college was established.

 Departments

 The college has several departments including Departments of Bengali, English, Political Science, History, Education, Geography, Economics, Mathematics, Sociology, Computer Science, Arabic, and Physical Education.

 Accreditation

 The college is recognized by the University Grants Commission (UGC).